-There are a few basic concepts related to 68302 emulation that should be understood before you begin.
-Understanding these concepts will help you avoid the common startup problems.
+There are a few basic concepts related to 6830x emulation that should be understood before you begin.
+Understanding these concepts will help you avoid common startup problems.

-Accessing Memory that is Enables by a Chip-Select
+Accessing Memory that is Enabled by a Chip-Select

-Nearly all 68302 target systems rely on the built-in chip-selects for at least some accesses to memory.
-The important concept to remember is that the 68302 emulator does not automatically setup any chip-selects for you other than chip-select zero, which is automatically setup by the 68302 itself.
+Nearly all 6830x target systems rely on the built-in chip-selects for at least some accesses to memory.
+The important concept to remember is that the 6830x emulator does not automatically set up any chip-selects for you other than chip-select zero, which is automatically set up by the 6830x itself.

 If you attempt to access memory that is dependent on a chip-select being programmed, without first ensuring that that chip-select is programmed, some type of failure will result.
-This most often causes problems when you are trying to do commands such as load memory, display memory, run or step.
+This most often causes problems when you are trying to do commands such as load memory, display memory, run, or step.